IAMconsortium/pyam/doc/source/data.rst

 .. warning::

     A word of warning when using custom columns for annotations:
-    **pyam** drops any data rows where the 'value' column has 'NaN' values, and it raises an error for 'NaN' in any other column.
+    **pyam** drops any data rows where the 'value' column is 'nan', and it raises an error for 'nan' in any other column.
     Hence, if you are adding variable/region-specific meta information to 'data', you need to make sure that you **add a value to every single row**.

-    The reason for that implementation is that pandas does not work as expected with 'NaN' in some situations
+    The reason for that implementation is that pandas does not work as expected with 'nan' in some situations
     (see `here <https://stackoverflow.com/a/18431417>`_ and
     `here <https://stackoverflow.com/a/13606221>`_).
-    Therefore, enforcing that there are no 'NaN's in an **IamDataFrame** ensures that **pyam** has a clean dataset on which to operate.
+    Therefore, enforcing that there are no 'nan's in an **IamDataFrame** ensures that **pyam** has a clean dataset on which to operate.

 The :code:`meta` table